MarioCruz/PicoWBTLEDController/README.md

 At its core, this project enables users to control an LED connected to a Raspberry Pi Pico W through an elegant web interface.
 Users can toggle the LED on and off, as well as trigger various eye-catching patterns like flashing sequences, smooth brightness pulsing, SOS signals, and heartbeat simulations.

 The system comprises two main components:
-1. **Pico W Firmware**: MicroPython code running on the Pico W that establishes a BLE server and controls the LED
+1. **Pico W Firmware**:( Main.py) MicroPython code running on the Pico W that establishes a BLE server and controls the LED Main.py on a Raspberry Pi Pico W microcontroller to control LED functionality via Bluetooth Low Energy (BLE).
+It initializes an LED on GPIO pin 16, sets up PWM for brightness control, and provides various LED           light patterns including on/off, flashing, pulsing, SOS, and heartbeat effects.
+The script implements Bluetooth communication to receive commands from external devices wirelessly.

-2. **Web Interface**: A responsive HTML/CSS/JavaScript application that connects to the Pico W over Bluetooth
+3. **Web Interface**: (BTComplexPretty.html) A responsive HTML/CSS/JavaScript application that connects to the Pico W over Bluetooth

+     This is a web-based user interface titled "Pico W LED Control" for connecting to and controlling the Pico W via Bluetooth.
+The interface provides buttons to connect and disconnect from the device, and includes JavaScript functionality for sending LED commands wirelessly.
+The web interface features status messaging and command transmission to control the various LED patterns defined in the Main.py script.

 ## Technical Implementation